Gousto’s founder: “I’m fed up with food waste”

 Maybe it’s wanting your kids to grow up in a world that’s as beautiful as the one you grew up in, or about looking after the planet, or simply knowing that you’re doing the right thing (hey, we all like that warm fuzzy feeling).

 To me, sustainability means all of these things.
 It’s at the heart of everything we do at Gousto.
-Each box we deliver to you saves over a kilo of food waste, also saving you the cost of that wasted food.
 By buying our recipes, people are actively helping to make the food industry more sustainable – and it’s already starting to make a difference.

 Food waste isn’t a sexy issue, but nor is it something we can push under the carpet (or into the bin, perhaps).
 Food bank use is at a record high right now in the UK, yet vast amounts go to waste unnecessarily.